chgeuer/azure-isv-cookbook/customer-invitation.md

 ## What we need from you

 1. Your **current architecture diagrams** and target architecture.
 Ideally, please share these with me at least 2-3 days prior to the call.
 If you don't have diagrams, you find some examples [here](https://cookbook.azureisv.com/technical-envisioning-session).
 Alternatively we can cover this during the technical discovery meeting.
-2. Think about Azure topics / areas you need our advice with.
+2. Capture, prioritize and share Azure topics / services you need our advice with.
-3. I'd appreciate if you could fill this short [survey](https://:...).

 ## Goals of the technical discovery phase

 The **goals** of the technical discovery phase are the following:

 1. We gain deeper technical understanding about your solution's architecture.
 2. Mutual understanding about your current tech challenges and goals.
 3. Identification of joint engagements / areas where you need advisory from Azure Engineering, and conditions of satisfaction.

 Our work will be structured in sprints (we call them 'engagements').
 Each sprint usually lasts 2-4 weeks and will be focused on a single theme.

 The **main outcome** of the initial tech discovery phase is a mutually agreed project plan, listing the sprints/engagements, with clearly identified advisory areas and conditions of success.
 For the concrete engagements, I will pull in subject matter experts, as needed.